penguin-code/modules/sea_ice_melt_thermo/README.md

 This Jupyter Notebook is a Computational Guided Inquiry (CGI) module.
-In computation guided inquiry, the instructor guides the students in learning through the use of a computational tool; in this case, a Jupyter Notebook.
+In computational guided inquiry, the instructor guides the students in learning through the use of a computational tool; in this case, a Jupyter Notebook.
 This module is freely available under the following conditions:

 1) If you would like to use this module, please contact Penny Rowe (prowe@nwra.com).
 We would like to keep track of how many instructors are using the module.
 We can also provide help if needed.